rust-lang/rust-wiki-backup/Note-style-guide.md

 ## Iterators

-Naming iterators are often a little tricky because their names can get quite verbose quite quickly.
-Since #11001 landed, we've standardized on iterator naming conventions.
+Naming iterators is often a little tricky because their names can get quite verbose very quickly.
+Since #11001 landed, we've standardized iterator naming conventions.
 When naming an iterator, follow these rules from top-to bottom (short circuiting when you hit a relevant one).

-1. If the iterator is yielding something that can be described with a noun, the iterator should be called the pluralization of the noun (an iterator yielding words is called Words)
+1. If the iterator yields something that can be described with a noun, the iterator should be called the pluralization of that noun (e.g. an iterator yielding words is called Words)
-2. An iterator over the members of a container should have the base name of `Items`, with different flavors deriving from this name.
-Different flavors are applied in order of top-to-bottom in this list
+2. An iterator over the members of a container should have a base name of `Items`, with different flavors deriving from this name.
+Different flavors are applied top-to-bottom from this list
-  * Moving iterators have the prefix of `Move`
+  * Moving iterators have a prefix of `Move`
-  * If the default iterator yields an immutable reference, an iterator yielding a mutable reference has the prefix `Mut`
+  * If the default iterator yields an immutable reference, an iterator yielding a mutable reference has a prefix `Mut`
-  * Reverse iterators have the prefix of `Rev`
+  * Reverse iterators have a prefix of `Rev`
 3. If these rules would result in a name that might cause confusion, pick a less confusing name.

 These rules are a little vague, and that's partly on purpose.
 The general idea is to be concise and consistent.
 Examples through libstd and libextra should showcase how we expect iterators to be named.